mackarimi/Express.js-Challenge-Note-Taker/README.md

 ## Description

 Note Taker is a web-based application that allows users to write and save notes.
-It provides a simple and intuitive interface for organizing thoughts and keeping track of tasks.
-The application is built with Express.js, Node.js, and JavaScript.
+It provides a simple and intuitive interface for organizing thoughts and keeping track of tasks.The application is built with Express.js, Node.js, and JavaScript.
 The application is deployed on Heroku.

 ## Table of Contents